Effective DSD models maximize space and minimize touchpoints

 Penske Logistics also seeks a specific driver profile when hiring for DSD operations.
 “We put more emphasis on finding someone who has the temperament to deal with the general public,” Jackson said.
 “We aren’t directly charged with engaging customers, but our drivers will engage with them because they’re in the store.”

-Penske Logistics has 5,500 drivers on staff and hires more than 1,000 drivers a year.
+Penske Logistics has more than 10,000 drivers on staff and hires more than 3,000 drivers a year.
 “We build in transparency through our very sophisticated recruiting model and robust scope documents that describe each driver’s role,” Jackson said.

 Identifying the Keys to Success